 The Uli Squeeze for penis widening is one of the most popular and most used blood congestion grips.
 In this penis enlargement exercise, blood is dammed at the base of the penis while a slight forward movement of the hand further increases the pressure on the erectile tissue.

 In order to perform this exercise, an erection must exist, and its degree also determines the intensity of the exercise.
 At the beginning it is therefore advisable to start the exercise only with a less pronounced erection in order to be able to test the strain on yourself.
 With usual use, intensive erections can then also be chosen as the basis for exercise.
 It is recommended, although not mandatory, that the penis be rubbed with an appropriate lubricant before the exercise is performed.
 The same lubricants that are used for Wet Jelq can be used.
-Repeat the alternation of intensified and relaxed grip (as well as the slight forward movement of the hand) as often as you have set your training schedule.
+Repeat the alternation of intensified and relaxed grip (as well as the slight forward movement of the hand) as often as you have set your workout schedule.
 Pay careful attention to the reaction of your penis when performing the exercise and avoid overloading the erectile tissue, which can be seen, for example, in small burst blood vessels.

 The following notes treat common questions regarding this exercise and provide further explanations of its fine-tuning and possible modifications.